-Starting in a student's second audited year the requirement to remain in the CTEP program is to maintain a cumulative grade point average (CGPA) of at least 2.5.
+In order to ensure that students in the CTEP program will reasonably be able to meet the graduation requirement of a 2.5 academic grade point average on their best 15.0 undergraduate courses, the Faculty requires its CTEP students to meet the following stay-in requirements.
+Starting in a student's second audited year the requirement to remain in the CTEP program is to maintain a cumulative grade point average (CGPA) of at least 2.3.
 Students not meeting this requirement will be placed on 'probationary status'.
-Such students must at minimum maintain an annual grade point average (AGPA) of 2.5 or be removed from the CTEP program and may continue in the BPHE-only degree program.
-Note: students will have to ultimately achieve a cumulative grade point average (CGPA) of 2.5 to be eligible to graduate.
+Such students must at minimum maintain an annual grade point average (AGPA) of 2.3 or be removed from the CTEP program and may continue in the BPHE-only degree program.
 The BPHE academic requirements will also apply to all students enrolled in the CTEP program.

-B.P.H.E.Academic Requirements
+B.P.H.E./B.KIN.
+Academic Requirements